FirebaseExtended/experimental-extensions/firestore-tos-extension/POSTINSTALL.md

 ### Using the extension

-All consent documents are managed in the Cloud Firestore database.
+All ackowledgement documents are managed in the Cloud Firestore database.

 These can be found in ${param:COLLECTION_PATH}.

 This will also contain two pre-defined subcollections:

-- acceptances
+- acknowledgements
 - terms

-The extension will provide `4` new functions for managing consent for users.
+The extension will provide `4` new functions for managing ackowledgement for users.

 **Accept Terms**